Blog

 You Do Not Have to Be Unemployed to File

-A common misconception suggests that Veterans must be completely out of work to apply for TDIU disability.
+A common misconception is that Veterans must be completely out of work to apply for TDIU disability.
 This is false.
-The VA makes an individualized determination based on your specific history, education, and skills.
 You may still qualify for VA permanent disability if you work in:

 The core issue is whether your PTSD allows you to maintain “competitive” employment.
-If you are struggling to stay on the line, you are not alone in this battle.
+If you are struggling to stay on the line, you are not alone.

 Evidence to Support Your Claim